Top 10 Best Disney Songs of All Time, Ranked

 Music and lyrics by: Leigh Harline and Ned Washington

-Performed in the animated movie by: Cliff Edwards as Jiminy Cricket
+Song sung by: Cliff Edwards as Jiminy Cricket

-Awards: Won the Academy Award for 'Best Original Song'
+Awards: Won the Academy Award for "Best Original Song"

-Accolades: Listed at #7 on AFI's '100 Greatest Songs in Film History'; chosen as one of the 25 sound recordings considered "culturally, historically, or aesthetically important..." by the National Recording Preservation Board in 2009
+Accolades: Listed at #7 on AFI's 100 Greatest Songs in Film History; chosen as one of the 25 sound recordings considered "culturally, historically, or aesthetically important..." by the National Recording Preservation Board in 2009

-Charts: Version recorded by Dion & the Belmonts peaked at #30 on Billboard's 'Hot 100' in 1960
+Charts: Version recorded by Dion & the Belmonts peaked at #30 on Billboard's Hot 100 in 1960

 Prevalence in media: Featured as the opening theme song to the Wonderful World of Disney; featured during the opening sequence in Walt Disney Pictures movies, accompanying the castle logo